eshwen/SemivisibleJets/README.md

 sed -i 's/49001014/4900101/g' <LHE filename>
 ```

 Once the PIDs have been changed, it is possible to run `PYTHIA` and `Delphes` concurrently on the LHE file.
 See the README in https://github.com/eshwen/mc-production/tree/master/run_delphes for the commands to install the programs and run everything.
-On subsequent sessions, you can just run `delphes_pythia8.sh` to set up the environment.
+On subsequent sessions, you can just run `delphes_pythia8.sh` in that directory to set up the environment.

-FINISH, USING TAI'S REPO AND INSTRUCTIONS (PLUS THE SCRIPT I MADE TO SOURCE IN THE FUTURE) AND CHECK EVERYTHING ABOVE IS CORRECT

 ## Contact